Search results for

 If you spend long enough debating the merits of LCD vs OLED display technologies, eventually, someone will touch upon the subject of the dreaded OLED screen burn in.
 The point made is that OLED displays will inevitably suffer from horrible-looking artifacts over time, while LCD and new technologies like Mini-LED won’t.
 But like most of these debates, you’ll probably hear as many overblown anecdotes as you will actual facts about the issue.
 You can learn more about screen technologies in our dedicated guide on different display types.

-You may never have experienced it yourself, but many consumers are wary about the possibility of burn in when pondering their next smartphone purchase.
-Particularly as expensive flagship smartphones have universally adopted OLED display technology.
+You may never have experienced it yourself, but many consumers are wary about the possibility of screen burn in when pondering their next smartphone purchase.
+Particularly because expensive flagship smartphones have universally adopted OLED display technology.
 Apple, Google, and other manufacturers acknowledge that burn in can be a problem in rare cases.
-Additionally, OLED technology has made its way to much more affordable price points in recent years, putting the issue on the radar for even more consumers.
+Additionally, OLED technology has made its way to much more affordable price points in recent years, putting the issue on the radar for more consumers than before.

 To settle any concerns, we will answer all the key questions — what is screen burn in, why does it happen, and what can you do to avoid it?